 History of the Native American Flute

 The specific type of musical instrument we are concerned with is called a ‘two chambered duct flute’.
-This type of flute is now commonly referred to as the Native American flute.
-A two-chambered duct flute has a slow air chamber at the head end of the flute into which air is blown.
-Then, there is a duct or channel, which conducts air from this chamber to the splitting edge where part of the air is directed down into the sound chamber or bore of the flute.
+This type of flute is now commonly referred to as the Native American flute, Love flute or Courting flute.
+The two-chambered duct flute has a slow air chamber at the head end of the flute into which air is blown.
+Then, there is a duct, channel or flue which conducts air from this chamber to the splitting edge where part of the air is directed down into the sound chamber or bore of the flute.
 A solid area separates the two chambers.
 This design – as far as I can determine - is unique geographically to what we English-speaking people call the North American region of the planet.

-This is due to the fact that the indigenous peoples of North America – who are credited with the creation of the flute - did not have written language.
+This lack of clarity is due to the fact that the indigenous peoples of North America – who are credited with the creation of this type of flute - did not have written language.
 So, there are no written records of the Native American flute in pre Columbian times.
 The Native peoples preserved their history in the form of stories that were passed from generation to generation.
-These stories told of how the people came to be who they are and where they are.
-And, the stories gave accounts of how they acquired different aspects of their cultural heritage.
+These stories told of how the people came to be, who they are and why they are where they are.
+These stories also gave accounts of how the people acquired different aspects of their cultural heritage.
 In many of the tribes these stories were expressed in the form of song.
 Some of these songs were so long and detailed they would take days to tell (sing).
 Usually they were sung in the context of nocturnal ceremonies.

-Ethnologists sometimes call these tales creation myths.
+Ethnologists sometimes call these these types of stories creation myths.
 There are many such stories about how the flute was discovered – created – given – to the people.
-A common one concerns a woodpecker, a hollow branch and wind.
+A common one concerns a woodpecker, a hollow branch and wind and love.
 Many others revolve around a young man wanting to attract the attention of a maiden.
 A little searching of the Web will turn up dozens of these stories.

 Till the present day the Hopi people of the Southwestern area of what is now called the United States have had an organized group called a flute society.
 Among the Hopi the flute is used by Flute Society members for ceremonial and healing purposes.
 We may assume that other native tribes had similar relationships to the flute.
 Oral tradition usually confines the use of the flute to men.
 These constrictions have, however, been relaxed in modern times.